Errors and Omissions Insurance

 • Clients might ask you to buy E&O insurance.
 In many fields, clients might ask you to carry an E&O policy in order to protect themselves against potential legal costs.
 You may need to produce a certificate of insurance to show that you're insured and to sign a contract.

-• You might need E&O coverage for a license.
+• E&O coverage is beneficial, and often required, for licensees.
 Depending on the type of work you do, your state licensing board might require you to carry E&O insurance as part of its licensing requirements.

 Even when it's not required, E&O insurance is a key part of risk management.
 Without it, a simple mistake or oversight could lead to a lawsuit that could devastate your business.